I expect the new 5G mobile communications standard to bring some changes for the multimedia world in the coming years.

 That is the goal

 5G is said to offer mass benefits.
-In addition to the speed, the network also has a higher radiation output than previous technologies.
-In this way, small towns and villages in the valley can also be served.
+Besides the speed, the network also has a higher radiation output than previous technologies.
+In this way, it can also serve small towns and villages in the valley.

 That sounds like streaming